barravitor/fiap-ml-tech-challenge-stage-1/README.md

 Instructions on how to install and run the project.

+Create a .env file in the project root following the example in the .env-example file

+Required python version: 3.10.12

 ```bash
 python3 -m venv .venv # Run to create the environment
 source .venv/bin/activate # Run to start the environment